minute read

 It was during my first walk along Cardo Maximus that the roar of chariots emerged as did the aroma of saffron boiled in wine.

-Let your imagination run wild, as did I, and you too can spend a few minutes in the first and second centuries.
+Let your imagination run wild, as did I, and you too can spend a few minutes in the 1st and 2nd centuries.

 North Gate